liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

         </c:choose>
     </aui:nav>

-As you can see, the appropriate button is displayed depending on the boolean `trashEnabled` variable.
+Notice this JSP code specifies the portlet action method `deleteSong` we just implemented.
+Also, the appropriate button is displayed depending on the boolean `trashEnabled` variable.

 Let's wrap up our objective for moving entries to the Recycle Bin by implementing the trash renderer.

-#### Step 4: Implement the Trash Renderer
+#### Moving Entries *Step 4*: Implement the Trash Renderer

 Now that we have the necessary classes and methods to accomplish moving entries to the Recycle Bin, let's implement the appropriate renderer so we can see our